 We may disclose your identity to any third party who is making any claim against us in relation to any of your data that you have posted or uploaded to our website, including where it is claimed to breach their rights or privacy.

-In order to be able to respond to and fully handle customer service queries placed by The Artifolk customers, PHL is in addition supplied with access to the original purchase information of all orders including personal data, consisting of name and address, telephone number, email address, item purchased and price paid, and any delivery instructions provided.
+In order to be able to respond to and fully handle customer service queries placed by Teaching Art Ltd customers, PHL is in addition supplied with access to the original purchase information of all orders including personal data, consisting of name and address, telephone number, email address, item purchased and price paid, and any delivery instructions provided.
 No financial information about you is supplied.
 This data is held and accessed on a Legitimate Interests basis in order to assist with the successful delivery of your order and also to assist you with any questions you submit regarding that.
-We access this information as a data Controller for customer service reasons only where necessary and no access is made to, or use made of, information outside this.
+We access this information as a Data Controller for customer service reasons only where necessary and no access is made to, or use made of, information outside this.

 Unit 6, Road No. 2